OrF8/Paintor/README.md

 ### Final Grade: 91

+# How To use:
-To use, create a python virtual environment.
+1. create a python virtual environment.
-Then, Extract the zipped files to the venv directory.
+2. Extract the zipped files to the venv directory.
-Then, activate the venv.
+3. activate the venv.
-Then, pip install -r requirements.txt.
+4. pip install -r requirements.txt.
 Enjoy!